-In addition to X-rays, blood and tissue typing, urine test, CT scan, ultrasounds scan, electrocardiogram and echocardiogram, your screening will also also include a nutritional evaluation and psychosocial and psychological testing.
-At this time our financial coordinator will review your insurance, transplant benefits and help plan your post transplant medication needs.
+In addition to X-rays, blood and tissue typing, urine test, CT scan, ultrasounds scan, electrocardiogram and echocardiogram, your screening will also include a nutritional evaluation and psychosocial and psychological testing.
+At that time, our financial coordinator will review your insurance, transplant benefits and help plan your post transplant medication needs.

-Following approval for transplantation, newly evaluated patients are added to the national United Network for Organ Sharing (UNOS) deceased kidney waiting list.
+After receiving approval for transplantation, newly evaluated patients are added to the national United Network for Organ Sharing (UNOS)'s deceased kidney waiting list.
 Blood type, length of time on the waiting lists, and organ size are all considered when matching organs and recipients.

 Kidney Donation: Deceased and Living Donors

-According to the National Kidney Foundation, someone’s kidneys fail every five minutes.
-There are currently over 120,000 people on the waitlist, and every 14 minutes another person is added.
-The average wait time for a kidney from a deceased donor can be 3.5 years or longer.
+According to the National Kidney Foundation, someone's kidneys fail every five minutes.
+There are over 100,000 people on the waitlist, and every 14 minutes another person is added.
+The average wait time for a kidney from a deceased donor can be 3.6 years or longer.

 Kidneys can come from either deceased or living donors.
 Because of the shortage of deceased donors, more and more people are considering living donors.

 A deceased kidney donation comes from a donor who is diagnosed as “brain dead” but whose other organs are functioning.
 The

 Center for Transplantation tests the functionality of deceased-donor kidneys through high-end technology before the kidneys are transplanted into recipients.